michaeltoohig/bilolok/README.md

    - [x] Add auth check to open auth modal for existing features

  - [x] Set map bounds after each filter is applied
- - [ ] SQLAlchemy-Continuum integration
+ - [ ] Archive / Log tables for important user-editable tables
-   - [ ] Admin view to un-do unwanted edits
+   - [ ] Nakamal table

 The following were recommended additions